Ireland-Scotland 2013 - Ennis to Castlegregory (posted Nov. 2013, revised Jan. 2025 )

 fall sunset at NYC |

-Approaching baggage we noticed a large poster proclaiming 2013 to be an "Irish Homecoming Year".
-Last year was the 100-year anniversary of the Titanic disaster and supposedly brought in huge numbers of tourists.
+On the walk to baggage claim, we noticed a large poster proclaiming 2013 to be an "Irish Homecoming Year".
+Spring 2012 was the 100-year anniversary of the Titanic disaster, which supposedly drew in huge numbers of tourists.

 Destinations - below is a map of southern Ireland.
 Freeways shown were never used; it was all back roads for us.